Small steps of Being Green – Composting – Recycling

 composting1

-Composting involves just collecting food scraps and composting them and making a nutrient rich soil for your garden.
-The kitchen scraps I collect are onions skins, vegetable and fruit peels, tea bags, coffee grinds, cut flowers, egg shells etc. which when mixed with basic soil breaks down to a nutrient and mineral rich soil for the plants.
+Composting involves collecting food scraps and turning them into nutrient-rich soil for the garden.
+The kitchen scraps I collect include onion skins, vegetable and fruit peels, tea bags, coffee grounds, cut flowers, and eggshells.
+When these are mixed with basic soil, they break down into nutrient-rich soil for the plants.

 composting2